 Top 10 Billy Joel Love Songs

 Despite the undeniable quality of Billy Joel‘s love songs, his name has never been one of the hippest to drop in a conversation.
 Nevertheless, he has carved out a successful career by finding common ground between the Beatles, soul and the Great American Songbook, with a dose of classical piano thrown in for good measure.
-The decision by Hicksville, Long Island’s most famous son to give up touring robbed the world of a fantastic live performer who led a dynamic and versatile band into arenas for decades.
-That news, and the 2013 release of a compilation of his ballads, ‘She’s Got a Way,’ got us thinking about the Top 10 Billy Joel Love Songs.
-Our list includes not only his big hits but also some deep album cuts.
+You’ll find it all in this list of Top 10 Billy Joel Love Songs, which includes not only his big hits but also some deep album cuts, as well.

 In 1986, Billy Joel got word that his idol, Ray Charles, was interested in recording with him.
 While trying to come up with the right song, he noticed his piano and the answer was clear.
 He fashioned the tune in the bluesy style of a classic Ray Charles hit.
 Although it’s not about a woman, “Baby Grand” is an unabashed love note to the instrument that changed both of their lives, and a fine way to begin our list of the Top 10 Billy Joel Love Songs.

 Joel’s hit single from An Innocent Man is a good piece of advice.
 Instead of deflecting true sentiment with a cheap joke, he suggests, be true about your feelings because the result is more rewarding.
 Featuring a great vocal from Joel that makes excellent use of his falsetto, the song is also a spotlight for jazz harmonica legend Toots Thielemans.